Civlac/SRWLED-Wiki/Running-Sound-Reactive-WLED.md

 ### Initial 2D Settings
 When changing any values in the LED settings page, you'll need to update the 2D settings.
 If not using a 2D matrix, you can set them to 1 x <number of LED's> or vice versa.
 If using a 2D matrix, configure these values for width x height.
 A value of less than 4 in either dimension will not work with some of the 2D animations.

-The serpentine parameter, configures whether the LED's are wired up in a continuous/serpentine layout or top to bottom and repeat.
+The serpentine parameter configures whether the LED's are wired up in a continuous/serpentine layout or top to bottom and repeat.

 ### Initial UDP Sync Settings
 Devices can be configured as 'disabled', 'transmit' or 'receive' UDP sound.
 This is completely independent of the 'Sync' button, which synchronizes effects.
 As a result, you can run multiple types of sound reactive animations when this feature is enabled.
 This feature provides a subset of the FFT data to 'slave' devices, and as a result, some FFT enabled routines will not function in this mode.
 You must RESET the ESP32 after you enable/disable this on the Sync settings page.